congregationalchurch/content-only/home.md

 # CONGREGATIONAL CHURCH OF BATAVIA
 **UNITED CHURCH OF CHRIST**

-*No matter whom you are, or where you are on God’s journey... you are welcome here.*
+*No matter who you are, or where you are on God’s journey... you are welcome here.*

 ## Connect with us